-As a measure against cheaper imports, President Trump’s solemn promise to protect steel manufacturers in the country get’s the industry excited and hopeful for a bright next decade.
+As a measure against cheaper imports, President Trump’s solemn promise to protect steel manufacturers in the country has the industry excited and hopeful for a bright decade ahead.
 The investment in infrastructure is said to be near $1 trillion.
-No wonder the stock prices for some scrap metal have climbed the charts of late.
+No wonder the stock prices for some scrap metal have climbed the charts of late!

 American scrap metal export activities